felix307253927/vuex-class/README.md

   @Action('foo') actionFoo
   @Mutation('foo') mutationFoo
   @someModule.Getter('foo') moduleGetterFoo
-  @GetterSetter('getterKey','setterKey') gsFoo:string     //getterKey ---> getters , setterKey --> actions
+  @GetterSetter('getterKey','setterKey') gsFoo     //getterKey ---> getters , setterKey --> actions

   // If the argument is omitted, use the property name
   // for each state/getter/action/mutation type